-Carbohydrates are a highly-efficient source of fuel (because your body requires less oxygen to burn carbs compared to protein or fat).
-During high-intensity exercise, when your body can’t process enough oxygen to meet its needs, carbs are the go-to energy source!
+- Carbohydrates are a highly efficient source of fuel because your body requires less oxygen to burn carbs than it does protein or fat.
+During high-intensity exercise, when your body can’t process enough oxygen to meet its needs, carbs are the go-to energy source.

-Fat is a highly-concentrated slow-burn fuel.
-It has more than twice the energy per-gram as carbs or protein, and it’s the preferred fuel source for moderate-intensity exercise and “at rest” activity.
-(In many cases, fat will contribute 50%, or more, of the energy your body needs for day-to-day activities).
-Fat is also the ideal energy source for long-duration workouts.
+- Fat is a highly-concentrated, slow-burn fuel.
+It has more than twice the energy per gram as carbs or protein.
+It is the preferred fuel source for moderate-intensity exercise and at-rest activity.
+In many cases, fat will contribute 50 percent or more of the energy your body needs for day-to-day activities.
+Fat is the ideal energy source for long-duration workouts.

-To summarize all of this..
-Carbs are the most efficient fuel source, providing shorter, stronger bursts of energy.
-Fat is your “slow burn” energy.
-The day-to-day stuff needed to run normal functions.
-And we want to avoid using protein as an energy source at all.
+To summarize, Carbs are your most efficient fuel source providing shorter, stronger bursts of energy.
+Fat is your slow-burn energy, it is the day-to-day stuff needed to run normal functions.
+Protein is something you never want to use as an energy source.

-Energy to your body can be measured by checking the glucose levels in your blood.
-(Diabetics do this all the time, and if you’re serious about learning how foods affect your body, you might consider buying a glucose meter yourself!)
+Your body’s energy can be measured by checking the glucose levels in your blood.
+Diabetics do this all the time.
+If you’re serious about learning how foods affect your body, you might consider buying a glucose meter yourself.

-Fat in your diet will produce a slow, steady, level of blood-sugar.
+Fat in your diet will produce a slow, steady, level of blood sugar.
 This is great for normal, day-to-day activities.
 It’s the ideal energy-source for sedentary activities.
-Carbs, on the other hand, will provide a short-term “spike” in blood-sugar to fuel a need for quick energy.
-Thing of it like a turbo-charger.
-They’re great for fueling high-intensity exercise!
-(If you’re breathing heavy, carbs are the fuel you want!)
+Carbs, on the other hand, will provide a short-term spike in blood sugar to fuel a need for quick energy.
+Think of it like a turbocharger.
+They’re great for fueling high-intensity exercise.
+If you’re breathing heavy, carbs are the fuel you want.

 The Glycemic Index

-Well, it’s not necessarily a bad thing (if you need the energy) — in fact many marathon runners will eat huge quantities of sugar during their races.
-I eat a banana before every run because I WANT that short-term energy burst and I put it to good use.
+Well, it’s not necessarily a bad thing (if you need the energy), in fact, many marathon runners will eat huge quantities of sugar during their races.
+I eat a banana before every run because I want that short-term energy burst and I put it to good use.
 But most of us spend all day every day sitting around.
-We eat a carb-heavy meal (like pasta, or pizza, or a sandwich with white-bread), and then we sit back down at our desk and go back to work.
-(So unless you’re an athlete, or you spend a fair amount of time at the gym, simple carbs have NO place in your life).
+We eat a carb-heavy meal (like pasta, pizza, or a sandwich with white bread), and then we sit back down at our desk and go back to work.
+(So unless you’re an athlete, or you spend a fair amount of time at the gym, simple carbs have no place in your life).

-When your body has excess energy that is has no need for… (e.g. you eat the simple carbs, your body produces blood-sugar, but you don’t do anything active after you’re done), any food sitting in your stomach will get converted to fat.
-(Because your body says “Well, we’ve got all this fuel, so no need for this extra food..
-STORE IT FOR LATER”).. and thus, you add weight.
-I’m oversimplifying, obviously, but this is an easy way to visualize it.
+When your body has excess energy that it has no need for (e.g. you eat the simple carbs, your body produces blood sugar, but you don’t do anything active after you’re done), any food sitting in your stomach will get converted to fat.
+Your body says, “Well, we’ve got all this food and no need for this extra fuel… I guess we will store it for later!” and thus, you gain weight.
+Oversimplified?
+Perhaps.
+But this is a simple way to visualize it.

-Put another way, if you eat simple carbs but don’t use the short-term bursts of energy that result, your body will use that energy to store the food sitting in your stomach as fat.
+Put another way, if you eat simple carbs but don’t use the resulting short-term bursts of energy, your body will use that energy to store the food sitting in your stomach as fat.

-So you can see why foods like donuts or pizza are the perfect-storm for weight-gain..
-Donuts are LOADED with carbs AND fat.
-So you eat the donut, which produces a blood-sugar spike, but then sit on the couch and watch TV.
+So you can see why foods like donuts or pizza are the perfect storm for weight gain.
+Donuts are loaded with carbs AND fat.
+So you eat the donut, which produces a blood sugar spike, but then sit on the couch and watch TV.
 Your body responds by taking all the fat from the donut and storing it for later.
-So even though that donut was only 400 calories, almost 100% of it goes straight to your hips.
-(Same for pizza!)
+So even though that donut was only 400 calories, almost 100 percent of it goes straight to your hips.
+The same goes for that pizza.

-This is also where a lot of people screw up from the very beginning..
-You know how we’ve always been told that “eating lots of fruits and vegetables is the key to weight loss” ?
-Yeah.
-Guess which foods are VERY VERY high on the glycemic index?
+This is also where a lot of people screw up from the very beginning.
+You know how we’ve always been told that “eating a lot of fruits and vegetables is the key to weight loss” Yeah right.
+Guess which foods are extremely high on the glycemic index?
 Most fruits and many vegetables.
-Eating pineapple, oranges, and potatoes is an instant recipe for weight-loss failure.
+Eating pineapple, oranges, and potatoes is the perfect recipe for weight-loss failure.

-This is yet another proof point that not all calories are created equal.
-If your calories come from sugar, along with fat at the same time (the “donut” example), you’re far more likely to store those calories as fat, versus if those calories had been from different sources at different times of the day.
+This is just more proof that not all calories are created equal.
+If your calories come from sugar and fat at the same time (i.e the donut example), you’re far more likely to store those calories as fat than if those calories had been from different sources at different times of the day.

-Simply put, I would avoid any and all foods that are high on the glycemic index, unless you’re intentionally using them as a short-term energy source before or during a workout.
-This means no more white-bread, avoiding most fruits, no fruit-juice, and I hope it goes without saying, but any and all sugar.
+Simply put, I would avoid any and all foods that are high on the glycemic index unless you’re intentionally using them as a short-term energy source before or during a workout.
+This means no more white bread, avoiding most fruits, swearing off fruit juice, and—I hope it goes without saying—but deleting any and all sugar from your diet.

-Note that IIFYM says you can eat whatever you want as long as it fits.
+Note that “If It Fits Your Macros” (IIFYM) says you can eat whatever you want as long as it fits.
 However, IIFYM doesn’t distinguish between low-glycemic carbs and high-glycemic carbs.
 It’s your job to make smart choices in this respect.

-If you’re trying to lose weight with minimal exercising, I would consider cutting the carbs to an absolute minimum (you don’t need them, and fat is a much more efficient energy source for sedentary activity).
-Adjust your IIFYM ratios for a low-carb/ketogenic approach to dieting (perhaps 15% carbs, 20% protein, and 65% fat).
+If you’re trying to lose weight with minimal exercising, I would consider cutting the carbs to an absolute minimum.
+You don’t need them, and fat is a much more efficient energy source for sedentary activity.
+Adjust your IIFYM ratios for a low-carb/ketogenic approach to dieting (perhaps 15 percent carbs, 20 percent protein, and 65 percent fat).

-One warning… simple carbs create cravings for themselves.
-Your first 3-4 days of eating this way and you’re going to CRAVE simple carbs and sugar.
+One warning.
+Simple carbs create cravings for themselves.
+In your first 3-4 days of eating this way, you’re going to CRAVE simple carbs and sugar.
 You’ll CRAVE bread.
-You’ll CRAVE your favorite sugary snacks… but I promise if you STICK TO IT and don’t give in (AND DONT CHEAT!!
-NOT EVEN A LITTLE BIT!!), after a few days those cravings will go away and you won’t miss them.
-You may also find that your body reacts negatively to not being fed simple carbs.
+You’ll CRAVE your favorite sugary snacks.
+But I promise if you stick to it and don’t give in (and resist the temptation to cheat), after a few days those cravings will go away and you won’t miss them.
+You may find that your body reacts negatively to not being fed simple carbs.
 You may even have flu-like symptoms for a few days and think that’s a sign your body isn’t getting the calories it needs.
 Total crap.
 Keep at it.
 Your body is detoxing.
 It doesn’t last long.

-People constantly dealing with cravings, or constant demands for sweets are typically cheating every so often.
+People who are constantly battling cravings or constant demands for sweets are typically cheating every so often.
 Those cheats are catastrophic.
 They ignite cravings.
 Be strong.
-It might only be 50 calories, but the blood-sugar spike that results will reignite cravings.
+It might only be 50 calories, but the blood sugar spike that results will reignite cravings.
 It’s not worth it.